axmolengine/axmol-migrate/README.md

 ## Whey needs

-axmol latest change remove `CC` prefix from sources files, so if exists project not include `cocos2d.h` only, or include other header files of engine, you can use this tool to fast migreate your sources code includes.
+axmol latest change remove `CC` prefix from sources files, so if exist projects not include `cocos2d.h` only, or include other header files of engine, you can use this tool to fast migrate your sources code includes.

 ## steps